DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/notebooks/baizectl.md

+---
+MTPE: windsonsea
+Date: 2024-08-05
+---

-# baizectl Command Line Tool Usage Guide
+# baizectl CLI Usage Guide

 `baizectl` is a command line tool specifically designed for model developers and data scientists within the DCE 5.0 Intelligent Engine module.
 It provides a series of commands to help users manage distributed training jobs, check job statuses, manage datasets, and more.
-It also supports connecting to Kubernetes work clusters and DCE 5.0 workspaces, aiding users in efficiently using and managing Kubernetes platform resources.
+It also supports connecting to Kubernetes worker clusters and DCE 5.0 workspaces, aiding users in efficiently using and managing Kubernetes platform resources.

 ## Installation